ashlitaylor/ashli-taylor/about.md

     weight: 4

 ---
-I got my professional start in 2014 working as a process engineer at a semiconductor wafer fabrication facility.
-The equipment I managed was in production on a 24-7-365 basis and could generate over 600 lines of data per product, with thousands of products being processed per day.
+My professional career started in 2014 as a Process Engineer at a semiconductor wafer fabrication facility.
+The equipment I managed was in production on a 24-7-365 basis, and could generate over 600 lines of data per product, with thousands of products being processed every day.
 I used this large volume of data to make business decisions that drove our wafer quality, throughput, and line capacity.
-I was familiar with the term 'Big Data' as a dynamic challenge in technology and one of our decade's most popular buzzwords, but it was not until I got my professional start that I recognized it's magnitude and it's role in solving today's problems.
+I was familiar with the term 'Big Data' as a dynamic challenge in technology and one of our decade's most popular buzzwords, but it was not until my position as a Process Engineer that I recognized it's magnitude and it's role in solving today's problems.
 It was in this fast paced, high throughput environment that I discovered my affinity for data analytics and visualization tools, and why I chose to pursue a career in data science.

 Since 2014 I have been honing my skills on how to wrangle data, visualize it, derive statistical insights, and build compelling narratives to address issues in a diverse range of fields.
-I furthered my professional and academic development by obtaining a Masters degree in Analytics from [The Georgia Institute of Technology](https://www.gatech.edu/about/rankings) with a degree concentration in [analytical tools](https://www.analytics.gatech.edu/curriculum/analytical-tools-track).
-Through this degree concentration I have gained a skill set in quantitative methodology and have fluencies in R, Python, SQL, Pig, and Scala.
-I have applied these languages in a variety of applications, including:
+My professional and academic development has been furthered by obtaining a Masters degree in Analytics from [The Georgia Institute of Technology](https://www.gatech.edu/about/rankings) with a degree concentration in [analytical tools](https://www.analytics.gatech.edu/curriculum/analytical-tools-track).
+This concentration provided a well-rounded curriculum that fostered my skill set in quantitative methodology, and I have developed fluencies in R, Python, SQL, Pig, and Scala.
+A few of my areas of application include:

 <style>uli{
   width:760px;